Yasashari/C4-contest/assymetry2.md

 ## Recommended Mitigation Steps

- Let owner to  determine the maximum slippage he's willing to take with the current market condition as a input parament for the withdraw function.
+ Remove the hardcoded maxSlippage & Let owner to  determine the maximum slippage he's willing to take with the current market condition as a input parameter for the withdraw function.